GeoCoding2004/Wine_Quality_Prediction_with_DeepLearning/README.md

 The code is organized into six main functions: <br>

 ### 1. Data_set(filename, input_features, output_features)
 This function extracts input and output data from your dataset.
-You need to provide the filename (the name of the file containing the data), the input_features (the names of the columns to extract as input), and the output_features (the names of the columns to extract as output).
-The output of this function is converted into tensors, allowing users to utilize the entire dataset in the neural network without splitting. <br>
+You need to provide the filename (the name of the file containing the data), the input_features and output_features (Array containing strings of names of the columns to extract as input or output).
+The extracted data is then converted into tensors to be used in the neural network.
+This function returns two tensors of the input and output.
+<br> Example: input_tensor, output_tensor = Data_set(filename, ['fixed acidity',....], ['quality'])

 ### 2. Data_set_split(input_tensor, output_tensor, test_size=0.2)
 This function splits the data into a training set and a testing set.
 You need to pass the input and output tensors obtained from the Data_set function.
 The default test_size is set to 0.2, meaning that 20% of the data will be used for testing and the remaining 80% for training.
 However, users can specify a different value to adjust the splitting percentage. <br>